dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/pitch-videos.md

 * Your ideas can be serious, world changing, or completely silly.
 The point is to enjoy building something cool.

 Once teams are created around these pitches, you will have an opportunity to brainstorm a bit more as your team so these don't lock you in.

+## Background Research

+Don't forget to do some background research.
+Sometimes a brief google will show lots of other approaches to the problem.
+That does not immediately mean your approach isn't valuable.
+However the first questions people ask are: doesn't that already exist?  isn't that just instagram?

+You need to be prepared to defend why your approach is better/different/revolutionary/etc.

 ## To Turn In: